Reggie Hearn: NBA G League Ignite (2020–2021)

 In October 2020, Hearn signed with the NBA G League Ignite as one of the veteran players to mentor younger prospects.
 He averaged 3.9 points and 2.6 rebounds in 13 games.

 Memphis Hustle (2021–2022)

 On August 25, 2021, Hearn signed with Fraport Skyliners of the easyCredit BBL.
 However, on September 16, he parted ways with the team without playing a single game.
 On October 23, he signed with the Memphis Hustle.

-National team
+National team career

 In 2017, Hearn was selected to the U.S. national team competing at the 2017 FIBA AmeriCup, where he won a gold medal.

 Hearn returned to team USA in 2018, playing on two World Cup qualifying teams.
 In five qualifying games, he averaged 12.2 points and 4.2 rebounds, while shooting 64% from three-point range.
 For his efforts, Hearn was named the 2018 USA Basketball Male Athlete of the Year.

+Post-playing career

+Hearn retired in 2022, joining the San Antonio Spurs as a scout.